YoussefAgagg/backend-java-task-2025/README.md

 - **OpenAPI Specification**: Available at `/v3/api-docs`
 - **Endpoint Documentation**: All endpoints are documented with descriptions, parameters, and response types
 - **Authentication**: The documentation includes information about authentication requirements

+## Postman Collection

+The repository includes a Postman collection and environment for testing the API:

+### Importing the Collection

+1. Download [Postman](https://www.postman.com/downloads/) if you don't have it installed
+2. In Postman, click on "Import" in the top left corner
+3. Select the `E-commerce.postman_collection.json` and `e-commerce-local-env.postman_environment.json` files from the
+   repository
+4. The collection and environment will be imported into Postman

+### Collection Overview

+The Postman collection is organized into the following folders:

+- **E-commerce Auth API**: User registration and authentication
+- **E-commerce User API**: User profile management
+- **E-commerce Product Admin API**: Product management (admin only)
+- **E-commerce Product API**: Product browsing (public)
+- **E-commerce Order API**: Order creation and management
+- **E-commerce Order Admin API**: Order administration (admin only)

 ## WebSocket Testing